Basel-75/-Madinah-Trip-App-UI/README.md

 # Trip App - Explore Famous Locations in Medina, Saudi Arabia

 A Flutter application showcasing the most famous locations in Medina, Saudi Arabia.
 This app uses a PageView to present detailed information about each location along with captivating images.

-A new Flutter project UI that help pepole who want to visit medina/sa.
+**A new Flutter project UI that helps people who want to visit Medina/Saudi Arabia.**

 ## Features: